Manasi980/assignments/README.txt

-i am now in css branch
+i am now in javascript branch
 we are going to load html assigments commit the changes in html assignments and commit changes in css assignment I have edited in the html-assign branch